sderosiaux/guidelines-to-create-a-strong-website/README.md

 </script>
 <script async src='https://www.google-analytics.com/analytics.js'></script>
 ```
-  - You an try Amplitude too https://amplitude.com/
+  - You an try Amplitude too https://amplitude.com/`
+  - Mixpanel is a good one too https://mixpanel.com/
   - You have a bunch of tags ?
 Use Google Tag Manager.

 ## Care about bugs ?